Welcome to the Biological Sciences Department Honors in Research Program

 Students who maintain a minimum overall GPA of 3.25 in select courses in the major can earn Departmental Honors by completing the following curriculum in addition to a Bachelor’s Degree in Biological Sciences.

-The Honors Curriculum consists of seven credits:
+The Honors Curriculum consists of a minimum of seven credits:

 - BIOL 499: Independent Research

 – 2 semesters (a minimum total of 4 credits)

 - BIOL 497H: Honors Thesis and Capstone Course*

 – 1 semester (3 credits, graded)